-All of the concerns in [RFC8995] section 4.1 apply.
+All of the concerns in [RFC8995] section $4.1\ \mathrm{apply}$.
 The Pledge can be deceived by malicious Join Proxy announcements.
 The Pledge will only join a network to which it receives a valid [RFC8366] voucher [I-D.ietf-anima-constrained-voucher].
+Once the Pledge joined, the payload between Pledge and Registrar is protected by DTLS.

-If the communicatione between Join-Proxy and Registrar passed over an unsecure network, then an attacker could change the cbor array, causing the Pledge to send traffic to another node.
-If the such scenario needed to be supported, then it would be reasonable for the Proxy to encrypt the CBOR array using a locally generated symmetric key.
+It should be noted here that the contents of the CBOR map used to convey return address information is not DTLS protected.
+When the communication between JOIN Proxy and Registrar passes over an unsecure network, an attacker can change the CBOR array, causing the Registrar to deviate traffic from the intended Pledge.
+If such scenario needs to be avoided, then it is reasonable for the Join Proxy to encrypt the CBOR array using a locally generated symmetric key.
 The Registrar would not be able to examine the result, but it does not need to do so.
 This is a topic for future work.